Is this one of those Pyramids?

-People on Facebook are hit by “too good to be true schemes” every day.
+People on Facebook are hit by “too good to be true schemes” every day (check out that post I wrote).

 Then we come along.
 Ads on Facebook that promise rags to riches instantly bring up the objection, Is this one of those pyramid schemes?
 Handling the objection is vitally important.